bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/setup/install/index.markdown

 ## Install with a Manifest

-First, download the manifest from the release to your local machine and run the following:
+First, <a href="https://github.com/bottlerocket-os/bottlerocket-update-operator/releases/tag/v{{< current-version project="brupop" >}}">download the manifest from the release</a> to your local machine and run the following:

 ```shell
 kubectl apply -f bottlerocket-update-operator-v{{< current-version project="brupop" >}}.yaml